Tomer2003/Ex1/README.md

 # ErrorCode
-The ErrorCode library contains commands that can check if there was an error in one of the commands we made on the matrix and also return the error type
+The ErrorCode library contains commands that can check if there was an error in one of the commands we made on the matrix and also return the error type.

+# Tests
+I did a test for every action that Matrix can do.